douglas-guyett-mg/crimson-pangolin/documentation/working-memory/overview.md

 ### Context Assembly
 The process of querying all memory types and combining results into coherent context:
-1. Allocate token budget across memory types
-2. Query each memory type with allocated budget
+1. Query each memory type with search parameters
-3. Rank and combine results
+2. Rank and combine results
-4. Format for prompt injection
+3. Format for prompt injection
+4. Return formatted context with token count

+**Note**: The LLM call budget (max tokens in prompt) is enforced by the LLM Budget System, not by memory stores.
+See `documentation/llm-budget-system/overview.md`.

 ## Operations